Jeff-Wng/movie-search/README.md

   On the top, there are specific links that displays the movies and shows in a sorted manner, by most popular, top rated, etc. This is done the same way as the search function, but uses specifc API calls provided by The Movie Database.

+  The results also comes with an accompanying IMDB link to provide more information.